Disclaimer: The information in this blog is accurate as of its publication date. Any updates after that date are not reflected here.

 - The caseworker handling your application was negligent in their application of the law.

-- The case worker did not properly consider all the documents that were in their possessions.
+- The caseworker did not properly consider all the documents that were in their possession.

 - The caseworker made a decision before giving enough time for external enquiries to be completed.